Vaporware

-"Vaporware" was coined by a Microsoft engineer in 1982 to describe the company's Xenix operating system and appeared in print at least as early as the May 1983 issue of Sinclair User magazine (spelled 'Vapourware' in UK English).
-It became popular among writers in the industry as a way to describe products they felt took too long to be released.
-InfoWorld magazine editor Stewart Alsop helped popularize it by lampooning Bill Gates with a Golden Vaporware award for the late release of his company's first version of Windows in 1985.

 Etymology

 "Vaporware", sometimes synonymous with "vaportalk" in the 1980s, has no single definition.
 It is generally used to describe a hardware or software product that has been announced, but that the developer is unlikely to release any time soon, if ever.

 The first reported use of the word was in 1982 by an engineer at the computer software company Microsoft.
 Ann Winblad, president of Open Systems Accounting Software, wanted to know if Microsoft planned to stop developing its Xenix operating system as some of Open System's products depended on it.
 She asked two Microsoft software engineers, John Ulett and Mark Ursino, who confirmed that development of Xenix had stopped.
-"One of them told me, 'Basically, it's vaporware'," she later said.
+"One of them told me, 'Basically, it's vaporware she later said.
 Winblad compared the word to the idea of "selling smoke", implying Microsoft was selling a product it would soon not support.

 Influential writer Esther Dyson (pictured here in 2008) popularized the term "vaporware" in her November 1983 issue of RELease 1.0.

 Winblad described the word to influential computer expert Esther Dyson, who published it for the first time in her monthly newsletter RELease 1.0.
 In an article titled "Vaporware" in the November 1983 issue of RELease 1.0, Dyson defined the word as "good ideas incompletely implemented".
 She described three software products shown at COMDEX in Las Vegas that year with bombastic advertisements.
 She stated that demonstrations of the "purported revolutions, breakthroughs and new generations" at the exhibition did not meet those claims.

 The practice existed before Winblad's account.
 In a January 1982 review of the new IBM Personal Computer, BYTE favorably noted that IBM "refused to acknowledge the existence of any product that is not ready to be put on dealers' shelves tomorrow.
 Although this is frustrating at times, it is a refreshing change from some companies' practice of announcing a product even before its design is finished".
 When discussing Coleco's delay in releasing the Adam, Creative Computing in March 1984 stated that the company "did not invent the common practice of debuting products before they actually exist.
 In microcomputers, to do so otherwise would be to break with a veritable tradition".
 Recalling that a Lanier Business Products word processor became available immediately after its announcement, Creative Computing wrote that year, "If we were to re-enact that scene today, I wouldn't get my machine for at least six months, maybe a year".